buffrr/letsdane/README.md

     go build -tags unbound

-Note: you can build without unbound, by removing `-tags unbound` and run let's dane with `-skip-dnssec` this is generally not recommended (you must have a local trusted dnssec resolver).
-By "local" I mean on your machine! let's dane will only check the authenticated data flag set by your resolver if `-skip-dnssec` is specified
+Note: you can build without unbound, by removing `-tags unbound` and run let's dane with `-skip-dnssec` this is generally not recommended (you must have a local trusted dnssec resolver or use sig0 if it's a remote hsd node). let's dane will check the authenticated data flag set by your resolver if `-skip-dnssec` or sig0 is used.

 ## Quick Usage